Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 At 23rd level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 These ASI options can increase a score over 20.
 Alternatively, you can take a feat.

-### Illusory Boon
+### Illusory Blessing
 At 24th level, you create an illusion of a blessing which fools the world into granting you the benefits of such.
 Choose a [blessing](blessings.md).

 ### Never Really There
 At 25th level, when you are subjected to an effect that allows you to make a saving throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.
-If you have the Evasion feature, you use a reaction when you make a Dexterity saving throw to grant that feature to all creatures of your choice within 30 feet.
+If you have the Evasion feature, you can use a reaction when you make a Dexterity saving throw to grant that feature to all creatures of your choice within 30 feet until the end of the current turn.

 ____